DFRobot/DFRobot_MAX17043/RaspberryPi/python/readme.md

 # DFRobot_MAX17043 Gravity：3.7V Li Battery Fuel Gauge

-The MAX17043 is ultra-compact, low-cost,host-side fuel-gauge systems for lithium-ion (Li+) batter-ies in handheld and portable equipment.
+The MAX17043 is ultra-compact, low-cost,host-side fuel-gauge systems for lithium-ion (Li+) batter-ies in handheld and portable equpiment.It employs Gravity I2C interface,ultra-low opearting current, and real-time tracking of the relative state of charge
+(SOC) of the battery through Maxim's patented algorithm,eliminating the need for full-to-empty relearning and offset accumualtion errors.Plug and play to accurately measure the voltage and remaining power of the battery.
+The module  also features as a low battery power alert interrupt function.
+When the battery power falls below specified threshold, the ALR pin generates a falling pluse to trigger the external interrupt of the controller.One thing should mention that the default value of the battery low power interrupt alert threshold is 32%, this threshold can be set by the function setInterrupt().

 ## DFRobot_MAX17043.py Library for Raspberry pi
 ---------------------------------------------------------